AP VoteCast: Competing coalitions define GA Senate races

 The findings from AP VoteCast reveal the extent of Georgia’s recent political transformation — from GOP bastion to electoral battleground where turnout is decisive.
 The state’s runoffs will decide control of the U.S. Senate.

-The survey found Black voters made up roughly 30% of the electorate and almost all of them — 94% — backed Ossoff and Warnock, who will be the first Black senator from Georgia.
-Voters under 45 and those earning less than $50,000 also broke for Democrats.
-About 60% of recent arrivals — the force behind Atlanta’s sprawling growth — voted for the Democrats.
+The survey found Black voters made up roughly 30% of the electorate and almost all of them — 94% — backed the Democratic candidates.
+Voters under 45 and those earning less than $50,000 broke for Democrats, in numbers strong enough to make Ossoff and Warnock competitive.
+About 60% of recent arrivals to the state voted for the Democrats.

 The coalition closely resembles the one that narrowly handed Georgia’s Electoral College votes to Joe Biden in November, making him the first Democratic presidential candidate to win the state since 1992.

-But the survey showed Republicans also held firmly onto their supporters in the runoff, bringing out white voters and those older than 45 — groups that still account for majorities of Georgia voters.
-Republicans Perdue and Loeffler also fared better than Democrats among voters earning more than $75,000 and those who have called Georgia home for more than 20 years.
+But Republicans also held firmly onto their supporters in the runoff, bringing out white voters and those older than 45 — groups that still account for majorities of Georgia voters.
+Republicans Perdue and Loeffler also fared better than their rivals among voters earning more than $75,000 and those who have called Georgia home for more than 20 years.

-President Donald Trump’s false claims of voter fraud and misconduct in November dominated the final days of the race and left many Republicans worried that the president was turning Republican voters off.
-But the survey found Trump’s grievances had gained traction within his party.
+President Donald Trump’s false claims of voter fraud and misconduct dominated the final days of the race and left many Republicans worried that the president was turning voters off.
+But the survey found Trump’s grievances had gained traction about his party.

 About three-quarters of voters who backed Republican candidates in Georgia’s Senate runoffs say Biden was not legitimately elected two months ago.
 And, despite the courts, state officials and the Justice Department finding no evidence of widespread voter fraud, roughly 9 in 10 of the Republicans’ backers said they were not very confident that votes in November’s presidential contest were accurately counted.
 Half said they have no confidence at all in the vote count.
 That’s roughly five times as many Republicans who said in November they had no confidence that votes would be counted accurately.